liyizhou/charter/README.md

 application layer protocols.
 This practice is coming to an end with increasing deployment of encryption.

-At the same time, network structures are becoming more complex, and network nodes are becoming more powerful.
+At the same time, networks are becoming more complex, and network nodes are becoming more powerful.
 It is becoming more viable to trade processing power in network nodes against path quality, in particular for expensive path segments.
 Transport protocols and their